Lenshyuu227/N46Whisper_227/README.md

 * Allow user to select files directly from mounted google drive.
 * Other minor fixes.

+2023.2.15（@Lenshyuu227）：
+* Add large-v2 option.
+* Add '227CN' Styles。
+* Modify links。
+* If you have any thoughts, requests or questions that directly related to this Fork, please feel free to post issues here or[Contact Me](mailto:kakiharuka@lenshyuu.com)

 ## How to use
-* [Click here](https://colab.research.google.com/github/Ayanaminn/N46Whisper/blob/main/N46Whisper.ipynb) to open the notebook in Google Colab.
+* [Click here](https://colab.research.google.com/github/Lenshyuu227/N46Whisper_227/blob/main/N46Whisper.ipynb) to open the notebook in Google Colab.
 * Upload file and follow the instruction to run the notebook.
 * The ass file will be automatically downloaded once done.